 - Use good visuals, video, testimonials to engage your audience.

 A funding goal that is achievable is also important.
-For Latinos who donate close to their community and many times to organizations they know, it is important to know the success of a campaign is achievable.
-Crowdfunding on the FundLatinos.com platform is geared to individuals as well as organizations and we are there to help you construct campaigns that will be successful.
+For individuals who donate close to their community and many times to organizations they know, it is important to know the success of a campaign is achievable.

 If your campaign reaches its goal be sure to thank the whole community that has supported you.
 Social networks should not only be used to fundraise but also to give thanks.
 Have that content ready and stay positive!